AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ![](assets/smtp-test-mode.png)

+This option is available for emails and email templates.

+If you enable the SMTP test mode option for an email template, all email messages created from this template will have this option enabled.

   >[!CAUTION]
   >
-  >If you enable the SMTP test mode option for an email template, all email messages created from this template will have this option enabled.
-If this option is enabled for an email, no messages will be sent until it is unchecked.
-A warning will be displayed in the email or email template dashboard.
+  > If this option is enabled for an email, no messages will be sent until it is unchecked.
+  >A warning will be displayed in the email or email template dashboard.

 For more information on configuring SMTP, refer to the [List of email SMTP parameters](../../administration/using/configuring-email-channel.md#list-of-email-smtp-parameters) section.